msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/README.md

     ORDER BY TotalOrdersPlaced DESC;

 <ul>
-  <li><b>Challenges</b><br> Identifying the top 5 best-selling products from the last month</li>
+  <li><b>Challenges</b><be> Aggregating customer orders and filtering based on order count</li>
-  <li><b>Solution</b><br>  Recognize that DATEADD() modifies a date value, SUM() aggregates quantities, and TOP limits the results to the specified number.
-This query aims to identify the top 5 best-selling products based on sales from the last month.
-It utilizes JOINs to combine the Product, OrderItem, and Orders tables, filters the results using WHERE to only include orders from the last month, calculates total sales using SUM(), and sorts the results in descending order based on total sales to identify the top 5 products. </li>
+  <li><b>Solution</b><br>  Recognize that COUNT() aggregates order IDs and HAVING filters the aggregated results based on specified conditions.
+This query aims to identify customers who have placed more than 5 orders.
+It utilizes a LEFT JOIN to combine the Customer and Orders tables, ensuring all customers are included.
+COUNT() aggregates the order IDs and HAVING filters the results to only include customers with more than 5 orders placed.
+The results are sorted in descending order based on the total number of orders placed. </li>
 </ul>